ElementQi/Improved-LeNet-5-on-GTSRB/README.md

 # Simple Improved LeNet-5 on GTSRB (Traffic Sign Classification)

+#### WARNING
+There are DNS spoofing in some regions in China or other places, which leads to the images cannot be shown.

 ## Declaration

 This is the project for class Data Science Programming II.